 This year's Summer Camp will run June 27 - August 9, 2019.
 The "Beautiful Biomes" program for children ages 3-6 will be from 8:00 a.m. to 2:30 p.m., with an after camp hours option from 8:00 a.m. to 5:00 p.m..
 The Toddler camp will be in the mornings from 8:30 a.m. to 11:30 a.m..

 Extended Day: $1200 per 2 Week Session

 In 2019, Waterfront Montessori will be offering the following Summer Camp Programs:

 Give your two year old a chance to take his or her first steps toward independence and self-care!

 Toddlers have an amazing capacity to do things for themselves, if only we could give enough time and space to work on these skills – something that can be hard for us to do in the midst of our busy lives.
-Our classrooms are staffed with our experienced lead teachers who have the patience of saints and expertise in child development who can nurture and develop your child’s drive to master the world around them in an environment in which learning and play are indistinguishable.
+Our classrooms are staffed with our experienced lead teachers, who have the patience of saints and expertise in child development.
+Let them nurture and develop your child’s drive to master the world around him or her in an environment in which learning and play are indistinguishable.
+Our children will also sing to their hearts content with our talented Music staff.
 Outdoor play in our secure playground rounds out the morning.

 Campers | Ages 3-6

 Start your child off each morning with a spirit-boosting round of song, movement and sports activities before they turn to exploring nature in all its magnificence.
 With the 360 degree approach we take to teaching, the learning will never be deeper.
 But, they will just call it fun!

 Week 1: June 27 - July 3 (no camp July 4 and 5)

 Hike through the harshest ecosystem in the world.
 Discover the unique and toughest species of plants and creatures that live in the coldest and driest place on the planet.
 Move like the snow and wind of this extreme community as you dance through the week!